BarnesFoundation/barnes-tms-extract/README.md

 **01_exportTMSToCSV.js** extracts object csv files from tms emuseum api

 This will take a while.
 When it's done, you can check to see that there's a new set of CSVs in `dashboard/src/public/output`.

 **02_importTMSDataToES.js** parses object csvs and adds them to elasticsearch

 You may see errors while running, but thats okay, as long as there are around 2200 hits in the index

-**02.5_PLEASEMAKEME**
+**03_processAndUploadImagesToS3.js**

 - upload original images to s3 bucket (src/image-processing/src/script/imageUploader.js)
 - create tiles from images in bucket
 - upload tiles to s3 bucket (src/image-processing/src/script/tileUploader.js)
-- NOTE: do we need ot esCollection._updateESWithColorData ? whats the difference between `writeDataToES` and the csvs we create?
+- NOTE: do we need to esCollection._updateESWithColorData ? whats the difference between `writeDataToES` and the csvs we create?

-**03_addImageSecretsToES.js** add image secrets from s3 images bucket
+**04_addImageSecretsToES.js** add image secrets from s3 images bucket

 About 1873 objects should have `imageSecret` and `imageOriginalSecret`, grabbed from s3